fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 child.say_hi
 => "Hi from Child."
 ```
 This means that, if you accidentally override a method that was originally defined in the `Object` class, it can have far-reaching effects on your code.
 For example, `send` is an instance method that all classes inherit from `Object`.
-If you defined a new `send` instance method in your class, __all objects of your class will call your custom send method__, instead of the one in class Object, which is probably the one they mean to call. `Object` send serves as a way to call a method by passing it a symbol or a string which represents the method you want to call.
+If you defined a new `send` instance method in your class, __all objects of your class will call your custom send method__, instead of the one in class `Object`, which is probably the one they mean to call. `Object` send serves as a way to call a method by passing it a symbol or a string which represents the method you want to call.
 The next couple of arguments will represent the method's arguments, if any.
 ```
 son = Child.new
 son.send :say_hi